Chemaclass/chemaclass.com/content/blog/2021-08-01-test-driven-development.md

 +++
-title = "Test-Driven (Development)" description = "Why is it so complicated?" draft = false
+title = "Test-Driven (Development)" description = "What is challenging about it?" draft = false
 [taxonomies]
 tags = [ "tdd", "testing", "software" ]